-The Grey Island Property, acquired in October 2021, comprises 11 claims spanning an area of 13,929 ha.
+The Grey Island Property, acquired in October 2021 and expanded in January 2024, comprises 22 claims spanning an area of 47,912 ha.
 The property is situated 35 km east of a major basement structural feature, the Cable Bay Shear Zone (CBSZ).
 Prominent structural splays from the CBSZ intersect with a favourable northeast trending structure/conductor within the Grey Island property.
 A historic drill-hole on this feature revealed strong bleaching and alteration in the sandstone and anomalous uranium (2.16 ppm) above the unconformity.
 The basement rocks exhibited pyritic and highly graphitic mineralization.